jbaquerot/Introduction_to_DataScience/README.md

 ### How to prepare your environment

-First of all, download the project to your local disk.
+First of all, download the GitHub project at your local disk.

 Then you have two options:
 * If you don't have the vagrant box file just run in your console